davidolivefarga/advent-of-code-2021/day3/README.md

 The only thing worth noticing is that to calculate the power of 2 I used the [bitwise left shift operator (<<)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Left_shift) instead of `Math.pow(2, exponent)`, because it's faster.

-I was also playing with the idea of parsing the input strings to decimal numbers and then use the [bitwise and operator (&)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_AND), so that then I can do the filtering like this:
+I was also playing with the idea of parsing the input strings to decimal numbers and then use the [bitwise AND operator (&)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_AND), so that then I can do the filtering like this:

 ```js
 const countWithZero = parsedInput.filter((num) => powerOf2 & num).length;